sharmanavika07/Big-Mart-Sales-Prediction/README.md

 Item_Outlet_Sales : Sales of the product in the particulat store.
 This is the outcome variable to be predicted.

-# Aproach to our Problem and Observations:
+# Aproach to our Problem:
-1) First we check for missing data.
-There are missing values and some categorical variables have repeated values.
-So data cleaning is      required.
+1) Check for missing data and the data types - categorical or numerical -  present in the dataset
-2) Then we check the normality of the data.
-For multiple linearregression, one of the assumptions is that the Actual values should be      normal.
+2) Check the normality of the data.
+For multiple linear regression, one of the assumptions is that the Actual values should be normal.
 3) We analyse the data through boxplots, scatter plots to see the descriptive analysis.
-Theseprobes could tell us whether some columns/feature are having an effect on the output variables or not.
+These probes could tell us whether some columns/feature are     having an effect on the output variables or not.
 We can use them feature selection.
-4) We tried various methods for Feature Extraction, then selected the ones which help the model achieve an approximate bias-variance tradeoff.
+4) Treating the missing data.
+5) Multivariate Analysis and then Feature Extraction.
-5) OLS models have to be built for checking multi-collinearity, heteroskedaticity and other important assumptions for building a succesful multiple linear regression.
+6) OLS models have to be built for checking multi-collinearity, heteroskedaticity and other important assumptions for building a succesful multiple linear regression.
-6) We then train and test our models through various regression algorithms.
+7) Prediction using various Regression Algorithms.
+The most important aspects are the prediction score and the rmse error.

+# Observations:
+**Algorithm,	RMSE Error
+1)Polynomial Regression -	Very High Error**

+**2)Linear Regression -	1155.952**

+**3)Random Forest -	1150**

+**4)XGBoost	- 1152.94**

+**5)Gradient Boosting -	1155**

+**6)SVM	- 1167**

+**7)Linear SVM -	1167.27**

+**8)NuSVM	- 1164**

+**9)Ada Boost	- 1157**

+**10)KNN	- 1154**

+**11)Bagging Regressor -	1157**

+**12)Lasso Lars IC	- 1180**

+Final Obseravtions:
+1) The model was transformed before training and testing.
+When the input was transformed for non-linearity as well, so that gave us our best result.

+2) Boxplots and groupby functions were used to decide on the significant variables for categorical variables While heatmaps, scatterplots were used for deciding on numerical variables.

+2) When more features are introduced through feature extraction and feature transformation, accuracy increases but rmse error increases or doesnt get affected.

+3) Item_MRP and Item_Outlet_Type are our most significant features.

+4) Rmse gets affected due to high multicolinearity amonsgt varibles.
+But if those variables are dropped which show high multicollinearity, the accuracy is compromised.

+5) Outlier removal didn't help with the model because they reduce the variance, and then the model underperformed.

+6) It seems that the highest accuarcy possible is 68-69%.
+Any removal of insignificant variable results the model being underfit.

+7) The model where all the varibles were taken into account, the results were overall better.

+8) Ensemble Methods performed the best.
+Random Forest Regressor gave us the best model - with or without the insignificant features.

 # Conclusion:
-*The Most Significant Results*
-- **We get the an error of 1158 after using Gradient Boosting Rgegressor algorithm**
-- **We get the an error of 1170 after using Random Forest Rgegressor algorithm**
-- **We get the an error of 1153 after using Xtreme Gradient Boosting algorithm and Hyperparamter Tuning**
+Random Forest performed the best with the lowest RMSE of 1148-1150.
+A random forest is a meta estimator that fits a number of decision trees on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
+It is a voting type algorithm, that builds multiple trees from the same dataset, and uses voting to decide on the best output on adequate variance and bias from those multiple models.
+It is a bootstrap model

+# Interesting findings:
+1) Supermarket Type 1 had the most sales because it sold the most variety in every Item_Type.